 - Member of Sydney College of Divinity’s Theology Research Network

-- Secretary of NSW Ecumenical Council’s Theological Reflection Commission
+- Co-convenor of NSW Ecumenical Council’s Theological Reflection Commission

 - Founding director of The Australian Institute for Orthodox Christian Studies